MS8642/blockchain_project/README.md

 # JSON is a specific file formst that can carry informatio  better

 # JSON is a specific format, need yo remember my cybersecurity proj.
+#A blockchain is considered "immutable" because, while data can beadded (appended), existing data cannot be modified or deleted without invalidating the entire cryptographic chain.